hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - quicker than typing details from the card
     - contactless card readers speed up transactions as no PIN is required

+### Output Devices

-### Hard Disks
+### Storage Devices

+- Hard Disk Drives (HDDs)
     - Advantages
         - higher storage capacitie
         - cost less per gigabyte
         - lasts longer
     - Disadvantages
         - more suspectible to damage and shock
             - consists of various moving parts
         - access speed is limited
             - depends on how close the data is to the read/write heads
         - loud, have whirring sounds due to moving parts

-### SSDs
+- Solid State Drives (SSDs)
     - Advantages
         - have faster transfer rate
         - have quicker boot ups
         - can have almost instantaneous data access ()
         - all parts of SSD can be accessed at once
         - use less power at peak load
         - energy efficiency can deliver longer battery life in laptops
         - no moving parts, so, SSDs run silently
     - Disadvantages
         - low storage capacities
         - costs more per gigabyte
         - doesn't last long
             - NAND flash used in SSDs can only be used for a finite number of writes
         - choices and availability is limited

-### Comparisons

 - HDDs vs SSDs